 Academy of Electrical Contracting Annual Meeting

-Chairman Rex Ferry invites you to consider a visit to Santa Barbara, California.
-This section of the Academy website will help you with the three things you need to do:
+Academy Chairman Dennis Quebe invites you to join your Academy Fellows in the Blue Ridge Mountains and Asheville, NC this summer.
+This section of the Academy website will help you with three things you need to do to be included:

 - Register for the meeting

 - Select some optional activities (the Biltmore Estate, Gray Line Trolley Tour and Golf)